maelfabien/maelfabien.github.io/_posts/2019-1-13-ColabDrive.md

 ## Check the content of your drive

-Your personal drive is accessible through the folder  `drive/My Drive`.
+Your drive is accessible through the folder  `drive/My Drive`.
 To check the content of this folder, run the following cell in your notebook :

 ```
 !ls "drive/My Drive"